 So, we've been drawing attention to the connection our members and customers have to these communities through the products that they buy from us.
 Our longstanding partnerships with organisations like Fairtrade, The One Foundation and Water Unite, also give us credibility to continue to speak to policy priorities, including Overseas Development Assistance and Water Security.
-We launched our report, Water Security for People & Planet, as Shirine Khoury-Haq - our Group CEO - addressed delegates at COP27 as Shirine Khoury-Haq - our Group CEO - addressed delegates at COP27 on the need for strong business and political leadership in order to address water scarcity, water pollution, sanitation and access to clean water.
+We launched our report, Water Security for People & Planet, as Shirine Khoury-Hag - our Group CEO - addressed delegates at COP27 on the need for strong business and political leadership in order to address water scarcity, water pollution, sanitation and access to clean water.